longndt/react-course/react-javascript/extras/security_guide.md

 ---

-**Remember**: Security is an ongoing process, not a one-time implementation.
+**Remember** Security is an ongoing process, not a one-time implementation.
 Regular audits, updates, and monitoring are essential for maintaining a secure React application.